13 experts share the best relationship books worth your time.

 The book goes in depth into each love language, and helps you understand how you not only receive love from others, but how you give it as well.

 It is extremely helpful for couples who have different love languages, thus allowing them to understand ways to show their partner they are loved in ways that will be more receptive.

 This is a great book for couples looking to regain that spark and sexual chemistry in their relationship or ways to keep it alive.

-The author is a world renowned couple and family therapist, with decades of experience.
-The book packs in case studies to give examples, and has a relatable tone for couples to feel open and secure in discussing their sexual intimacy.
+The author is a world-renowned couple and family therapist, with decades of experience.
+The book packs in case studies to give examples and have a relatable tone for couples to feel open and secure in discussing their sexual intimacy.